Table Of Contents

 What It Is

-Web development is the creation and maintenance of websites and web applications.
-It involves coding, server-side scripting, and user interface development.
+Web Development refers to the process of creating and maintaining websites and web applications.
+It involves coding, server-side scripting, and User Interface Development.

 Why It Matters